 He started very young.
-Educated at Frensham Heights, a boarding school in the English countryside, Davenport failed his exams and crammed for his retakes at Mander Portman Woodward (MPW) in South Kensington, a tutorial college for rich kids cramming for retakes.
-It was here that he spotted an exclusive gap in the market: posh kids looking to party.
+Educated at Frensham Heights, a boarding school in the English countryside, Davenport failed his exams and crammed for his retakes at Mander Portman Woodward (MPW) in South Kensington, a tutorial college for wealthy students cramming for retakes.
+It was here that he spotted an exclusive gap in the market: rich kids looking to party.

-Aged 20, Davenport started a company, Gatecrasher Ltd, with friend Jeremy Taylor and began to organise lavish black tie functions for wealthy teenagers: the Gatecrasher Balls.
+At 20 years old, Davenport started a company, Gatecrasher Ltd, with friend Jeremy Taylor and began to organize lavish black tie functions for wealthy teenagers called the Gatecrasher Balls.

 I first heard about them in 1986.
-Davenport was staging an event at one of London's most beautiful venues, the Kensington Roof Gardens, and lots of would-be poshos from my school, Holland Park Comprehensive, had bought tickets.
-They turned up in black tie and ball gown, only to be turned away.
+Davenport was staging an event at one of London's most beautiful venues, the Kensington Roof Gardens, and lots of would-be rich kids from my school, Holland Park Comprehensive, had bought tickets.
+They turned up in black ties and ball gowns, only to be turned away.
 The venue was full to capacity.
 Davenport had sold too many tickets.
 The cops busted the event and shut it down.
-Lots of drunken teens were left crying in taffeta and tux on the cold paving stones of the Royal Borough of Kensington and Chelsea.
+Lots of drunken teens were left crying in taffeta and tuxes on the cold paving stones of the Royal Borough of Kensington and Chelsea.

-I finally met him in 1987 when I was working as a teenage correspondent for Punch magazine (where, full disclosure, my dad was the Arts Editor).
-I saw him walking along the Kings Road one sunny day.
+I finally met him in 1987 when I was working as a teenage correspondent for Punch magazine (where, full disclosure, my dad was the arts editor).
+I saw him walking along Kings Road one sunny day.
 He was thin, very thin.
-Light grey double-breasted suit, gelled back hair, smile like a Halloween skull.
+Light gray double-breasted suit, gelled back hair, smile like a Halloween skull.
 I knew the guy he was with and homed in for an introduction.
 He gave me a part-time job, taking photos at the Gatecrasher Balls.
-Aged 17, I thought the gig would be one big, long, Gatsby mansion romance where simplicity of heart would be its own ticket of admission.
+At age 17, I thought the gig would be one big, long, Gatsby mansion romance where simplicity of heart would be its own ticket of admission.
 Boy, was I wrong.

 The Terror Ball.
 The Pimm's Ball.
 The Country Ball.
 The Maniac Ball.
 The Pumpkin Ball.
 The Titanic Ball.
 The Snowman Ball.
 The Valentine's Ball.
-Gatecrasher functions were classy affairs, chock-full of bodies boozing, snogging, shagging, snorting, puking.
+Gatecrasher functions were classy affairs, chock-full of bodies boozing, making out, fucking, snorting, puking.
 Being a paparazzo at these events was tough; while snapping photos of the bright young things, you were always at risk of being tackled at any point by Jono and the rest of the Eton rugby team.

-Pop music and chart toppers came via "Alexander's Discotheque" – a fat, posh DJ shouting down the mic, "Step those toes and clap those hands!"
+Pop music and chart toppers came via "Alexander's Discotheque"—a fat, posh DJ shouting down the mic, "Step those toes and clap those hands!"
 Not exactly Studio 54.
 Meanwhile, the Ruperts and Georginas, the Tamsins and Rorys were murdering the dance floor with two left feet on a purple carpet of snakebite puke and Marlboro cigarette butts.
-Posh English people are said to be repressed; not at a Gatecrasher Ball.
+Wealthy English people are said to be repressed; not at a Gatecrasher Ball.